Cuzcatlan: Geography

-The Lordship of Cuzcatan covered an area of approximately 10,000 km² covering a large part of the central and western areas of present-day El Salvador and covering different varieties of environments with a total of 7 plant formations between the coast and elevations greater than 2,000 meters.
+The Lordship of Cuzcatan covered an area of approximately 10,000 km2 covering a large part of the central and western areas of present-day El Salvador and covering different varieties of environments with a total of 7 plant formations between the coast and elevations greater than 2,000 meters.

 Economy

+The economy of Cuzcatlan had contributions from both the indigenous Pipil people who inhabited the land and Spanish conquistadors post colonization.
+Indigenous economy consisted of the Pipil people and even indigenous Mexican, including Nahua and Mixtec.
 The economy was based on the barter or exchange of agriculture and handcrafted goods such as multicolored textiles.

 Cocoa bean and Indigo dye was a major export crop that was carefully cultivated in the Izalcos area and traded throughout the isthmus.
+Indigo specifically was a large part of Cuzcatlan economy, it was the base for agrarian and industrial products.
+The large dependency on Indigo and Cocoa beans required massive amounts of labor which were carried out by the areas indigenous people.
+This became a large way for people to survive as the landowning class grew due to its labor system.
 Its production involved the construction of an elaborate irrigation network, parts of which can still be seen today.
 Cacao served in the region as currency.

 Other agricultural products grown by the Pipil were cotton, squash, corn, beans, fruits, balsam, some peppers, and chocolate; but chocolate could only be prepared and served to the ruling class.
 There was modest mining of gold and silver, although these were not used as currency but as offering to their many gods.
 Only the priests and the ruling family could use gold and silver as ornaments.